bunchgrape/IRNet/README.md

-# IRNet: Fast Dynamic IR-Drop Prediction with Dual-path Spatial-Temporal Attention
+# DUST: Fast Dynamic IR-Drop Prediction with Dual-path Spatial-Temporal Attention

-## IRNet
 This is the implementation of the [DATE'25 paper: Fast Dynamic IR-Drop Prediction with Dual-path Spatial-Temporal Attention](https://bunchgrape.github.io/docs/date25_irdrop_prediction.pdf)

 The model architecture is as shown in the following figure.